Trade Stock Indices

-How Do I Analyze Market Trends?
+How Can I Interpret Market Trends?

 To read a stock market trend you need to first of all learn what's a stock trend & how you as a trader can spot a stock trend on a stock price chart.

-The first thing that you need to learn about indices is that is the general direction of prices either upward or downward.
+The first thing that you need to learn about indices is that is the overall direction of prices either upward or downward.
 The trend is the study and analysis of price movement upward or downward.

 Prices generally move within what's referred to as a stock trend.
 Price movement can either move in a downward trend direction or an upwards trend direction.